Felony Possession of Marijuana

 Harris County Drug Courts – Visit the official website for Harris County District Courts.
 Find more information regarding STAR, the Success Through Addiction Recovery program.
 Learn how to be eligible, the overview of the program, and who the judges are on the docket.

-Brian Benken at The Benken Law Firm has years of experience defending those accused of felony marijuana possession.
+Brian Benken at The Benken Law Firm is a criminal defense attorney with years of experience fighting for those accused of felony marijuana possession.
 He is passionate about defending our client’s rights.
 Rest assured, Brian Benken will never put you on the backburner.
 He will inform you through every step of the way, and be sure to clarify all your legal options.
 Let Brian Benken navigate you through this process.